 Inmates who are diagnosed with a drug use disorder are qualified for the RDAP and are admitted to the program based on their nearness to release, as mandated by federal statute.
-You must have enough time left to serve on your sentence to complete the unit-based component and the community transition component of the program.
+You must have enough time left to serve on your sentence to complete the unitbased component and the community transition component of the program.
 Follow-up Treatment, as described earlier, is provided to inmates after they complete the unit-based component and before they transfer to a residential reentry center.

 The RDAP is operated as a modified therapeutic community where inmates are expected to model the pro-social behaviors expected in a community.
 This means RDAP participants are role models to other inmates.
 Therefore, they are to demonstrate honesty, to relate positively with their peers, and to fully participate in all treatment activities in the unit.
-The RDAP is a half-day program, with the rest of the day devoted to work, school, and other self-improvement activities.
-The RDAP is available in 62 BOP institutions.
-[It is/is not available here.]
+The RDAP is a half-day program, with the rest of the day devoted to work, school, and other selfimprovement activities.
+The RDAP is available in 62 BOP institutions, including FCI La Tuna.